 Lefebvre says, “The concept is adding in real-world three-dimensional experiences associated with the book itself that will draw people in to attend and participate in the event.
 It can be directly tied in to the book itself, or be more associated with a tangential element associated with the book or the writer.”

 3. Use podcasts to promote a new book

-“Using the iTunes software, it’s easy to locate dozens of popular podcasts that interview fiction and nonfiction authors,” says Eagar.
+“It’s easy to locate dozens of popular podcasts that interview fiction and nonfiction authors,” says Eagar.
 “The interviews typically last 10 to 30 minutes, which is much longer than a standard radio or TV interview.

 Eliot Peper is an indie science fiction and techno thriller novelist (now published by Amazon’s 47North imprint) who has been particularly successful at securing features on relevant tech podcasts.
 Here are a few examples: